ChielBruin/Gitcovery/README.md

 ## Future work
 - Improve the implementation for diffs
   It now only records the metadata, making it impossible to reconstruct a file using all the Diffs in his history (except for its size).
-- Add tests
+- Add more tests
-- More documentation
+- Finalize the documentation generator
 - More examples